lightningkite/lk-react-starter/README.md

 ## Deployment

-Before deploying, remember to update the following app information in the `public` directory:
+Before deploying, remember to update the following app information:

-- Upload a new favicon and add other app icons, update these in `manifest.json`
+- Upload a new favicon
-- Update site metadata in `manifest.json`.
-See [https://developer.mozilla.org/en-US/docs/Web/Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest).
-- Update meta tags in `index.html`
+- Update meta tags in `/index.html`
+- Set correct environment variables in `.env.production` (See the "Environment Variables" section above)

-To create a production build, run `npm run build`.
+To create a production build with Vite, run `npm run build`.
+To serve the production build locally, run `npm run serve`.

+This project has been set up with `rollup-plugin-analyzer` to show you the final bundle sizes.
+Use code splitting in React in appropriate places to reduce the bundle size if needed.
+See an example of this in `AuthRoutes.tsx`.